Nap0814/Fantasy-Football-Analysis_Website/README.md

  frameborder="0"
  ></iframe>

  This heat map shows the top 10 teams that output the most Fantasy points.
-With this we can see the cerain positions perform better on certain teams.
+With this, we can see that certain positions perform better on certain teams.

+# Step 3: The Prediction Problem

+### ✅ Prediction Problem

+We aim to build a regression model to predict a player's final fantasy ranking for the next NFL season based on their previous season's performance statistics.

+### 🎯 Response Variable

+Our response variable is OvRank — the player's overall fantasy ranking at the end of the following season.

+We chose OvRank because it represents a comprehensive, standardized measure of a player's fantasy value across all positions.
+It's especially useful in helping fantasy managers plan their draft strategies or identify breakout candidates.

+### 📊 Type of Prediction

+This is a regression problem (not classification), since OvRank is a continuous and ordinal numeric value.
+Predicting the actual rank (e.g., RB #4, WR #15 overall, etc.) allows for more nuance than bucketing players into performance tiers.

+### 📈 Evaluation Metric

+We will evaluate our model using Mean Absolute Error (MAE).

+We chose MAE because:

+1) It is interpretable in the same units as the response variable (ranking position).
+2) It treats all errors linearly and doesn't over-penalize large outliers like RMSE does.
+3) It is more intuitive than metrics like R² when comparing real vs. predicted ranks.